Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Introduction

-Superconductivity stands out as a central topic in condensed matter research, characterized by dissipationless transport due to the formation of global phase coherence among Cooper pairs of electrons.
-In the mean-field framework, superconductivity is linked to a single-particle gap twice the size of the order parameter.
-In scenarios where direct transport measurements are impractical -- such as with thin films, functionalized surfaces, nonequilibrium systems, or extreme conditions precluding direct contacts -- the presence of this gap serves as a fingerprint of superconductivity\,\cite{lee2014interfacial,wang2012interface, yilmaz2022spectroscopic}.
-However, in correlated materials like cuprates and FeSe, quantum fluctuations disrupt the direct link between the gap and superconductivity\,\cite{kondo2015point,faeth2020incoherent, xu2020spectroscopic,he2021superconducting}.
-In these cases, the gap-opening temperature $T_{\rm gap}$ can significantly exceed the superconductivity transition temperature $T_c$.
-There is a pressing need for an efficient approach to directly identify superconductivity from the single-particle spectra alone, to facilitate high-throughput discovery of superconductive materials.
-Recent studies have revealed the potential for ARPES to also encode information on superconducting phase coherence\,\cite{he2021superconducting,chen2022unconventional, cho2019strongly}, but pinpointing this information remains challenging without tracking the full temperature evolution of quasiparticle intensity.
-This challenge likely stems from the oversimplification of the highly complex spectra of a many-body system.
+Superconductivity (SC) in low-dimensional materials serves as a prime example of how fluctuations can complicate the identification of thermodynamic transitions through spectroscopy.
+In a well-defined SC phase, global phase coherence among Cooper pairs eliminates electrical resistance, establishing long-range order.
+Under mean-field approximations, the emergence of the SC phase is linked to a single-particle gap that is generally twice the size of the order parameter.
+Thus, in scenarios where direct transport measurements are not feasible -- such as in ultrathin films, functionalized surfaces, nonequilibrium systems, or extreme conditions -- the presence of this gap often serves as a fingerprint of SC.\,\cite{lee2014interfacial,wang2012interface, yilmaz2022spectroscopic}.
+However, in correlated materials like cuprates and monolayer FeSe, quantum and thermal fluctuations disrupt the straightforward relationship between the energy gap and the SC phase, causing a pronounced separation between $T_{\rm gap}$ and $T_c$\,\cite{kondo2015point,faeth2020incoherent, xu2020spectroscopic,he2021superconducting}.
+Intriguingly, recent studies suggest that angle-resolved photoemission spectroscopy (ARPES) could provide insights into SC phase coherence\,\cite{he2021superconducting,chen2022unconventional, cho2019strongly}, implying that electronic spectra encode many-body information far beyond mean-field descriptions.
+However, extracting this information remains extremely challenging, requiring material-specific experimental setups, extensive measurements, and detailed temperature-dependent analysis of quasiparticle spectra.
+The difficulty reflects the pressing need to develop a general method capable of reliably probing thermodynamic phase transitions and the spectral signatures of fluctuating orders with limited experimental data.